What is “primary residential custody”?

 Kansas law does not prefer either over the other.
 Kansas law requires that parents submit to the court either:

-(a) an agreed parenting plan showing the scheduled of time the children are to be with each parent or
+(a) an agreed parenting plan showing the schedule of time the children are to be with each parent or

 The designation of one parent as the “residential parent” does not vest that parent with any more – or any less – rights than are vested in the other parent.
 The designation of one parent as the “primary residential parent” is often used only as a “short-hand” to indicate the parent with whom the children live “more often.”